DevopediaOrg/nodejs-basic/README.md

 Let's serve all static files from `static` folder.
 File `favicon.ico` is added to the subfolder `static/images` although the corresponding request will be for `/favicon.ico`.
 Our router will do the routing as needed.

 We've also added a fancy 404 error page.
 Credit for this code goes to [Vineeth TR](https://codepen.io/vineethtr/pen/NRzNLz).
+Note that 404 error page is served in two places: if we get an unsupported URL path or if a requested static file is missing.

 Visitors cannot directly access your code files.
 For example, try accessing `http://localhost:8888/index.js` and see what happens.